criblio/helm-charts/helm-chart-sources/appscope/README.md

 As built, this chart will deploy to a Kubernetes cluster an AppScope Deployment, Service, Mutating Webhook Admission Controller, Service Account, Cluster Role, Cluster Role Binding, and Secret for setting the AppScope configuration.

-The required options to deploy this chart is the `criblDestination` when sending to a Cribl destination, or `metricDestination` and `eventDestination` when sending to non Cribl destinations.
+The required options to deploy this chart is the `cribl` when sending to a Cribl destination, or `metrics` and `events` when sending to non Cribl destinations.

 For all the available command line options, see [Values to Override](#values-to-override).

 ## Basic Configuration for Cribl Stream

-To define a TCP-based connection to Cribl Stream on Cribl.Cloud, install the chart with the with the `criblDestination` config value defined as: `in.main-default-<organization>.cribl.cloud:10091`:
+To define a TCP-based connection to Cribl Stream on Cribl.Cloud, install the chart with the with the `cribl` config value defined as: `in.main-default-<organization>.cribl.cloud:10091`:

- `helm install appscope cribl/appscope --set config.criblDestination="tcp://in.main-default-<your-organization>.cribl.cloud:10091"`
+ `helm install appscope cribl/appscope --set appscope.destination.cribl="tcp://in.main-default-<your-organization>.cribl.cloud:10091"`

 By default, Cribl.Cloud-managed instances of Cribl Stream have port `10091` configured to use TCP, and a built-in AppScope Source to receive data from AppScope.

-To send metrics & events to a local [Stream](https://cribl.io/stream/) instance, deploy with chart with the `criblDestination` config value defined as: `cribl-internal:10090`:
+To send metrics & events to a local [Stream](https://cribl.io/stream/) instance, deploy with chart with the `cribl` config value defined as: `cribl-internal:10090`:

- `helm install appscope cribl/appscope --set config.criblDestination="tcp://cribl-internal:10090"`
+ `helm install appscope cribl/appscope --set appscope.destination.cribl="tcp://cribl-internal:10090"`

 ## Basic Configuration for Cribl Edge

 * To install the chart with the release name "appscope" and send metrics & events to [Cribl Stream](https://cribl.io/stream/) defined as: `cribl-internal:10090`:

- `helm install appscope cribl/appscope --set config.criblDestination="tcp://cribl-internal:10090"`
+ `helm install appscope cribl/appscope --set appscope.destination.cribl="tcp://cribl-internal:10090"`

 ## Basic Configuration for Statsd Prometheus Exporter